 2001 A Class Act, a musical tracing the life of brilliant, tortured lyricist-composer Ed Kleban, has what Kleban himself was never able to have with a show after his A Chorus Line—an opening night on Broadway.

 2002 Manhattan Theatre Club hosts a reading of Sex and the City-State, a musical based on the Greek classic Lysistrata, after it was banned at the American Repertory Theatre in Cambridge, Massachusetts.
 The show has a book by Larry Gelbart, music by Alan Menken, and lyrics by David Zippel.
-ART artistic director Robert Brustein told The Boston Globe that he pulled the plug because the script was "ferociously obscene—much more than Aristophanes."
+Then-A.R.T.
+Artistic Director Robert Brustein told The Boston Globe that he pulled the plug because the script was "ferociously obscene—much more than Aristophanes."

 2003 A four-day strike by Broadway pit musicians, which was supported by actors and stage hands, ends early this morning after an all-night bargaining session.
 Minimum numbers of musicians required at some theatres are reduced slightly.